International Society for the Empirical Study of Literature

 The International Society for the Empirical Study of Literature and Media (IGEL: Internationale Gesellschaft für Empirische Literaturwissenschaft) is a learned society with the object of promoting empirical approach to the study of literature and culture.

 History

 The society was founded in 1987 by Siegfried J. Schmidt of the University of Siegen.
 In 2010 IGEL became a registered society; it is registered as a Foundation in the Netherlands.
-The actual president is the psychologist Don Kuiken.
+The actual president is Moniek Kuijpers.

 Governance

 The Society is led by a governing board.
 Members of the board are the president, a vice-president, treasurer, secretary, member at large, journal editor, and student representative.
 The board is elected at the bi-annual meeting usually held in August/September for a two or four-year term.
 Presidents of IGEL: